karloscarweber/prologue/README.md

+# Prologue Web

+Prologue Productions website.
+Everything here should be pretty public so no big deal having it public.

+Below is the default bridgetown stuff that comes in the readme.

 # Bridgetown Website README

 Welcome to your new Bridgetown website!
 You can update this README file to provide additional context and setup information for yourself or other contributors.